Mustang Coaching Staff

 Head Coach Tom Maxon

-Tom Maxon is a 14-year veteran as the Mustangs' head coach.
+Tom Maxon is an 18-year veteran as the Mustangs' head women's coach.
 He is also the head coach of Morningside's men's soccer team.

 He was named the 2013 GPAC Women's Soccer Coach of the Year after he guided the Mustangs to a 14-3-4 record and the GPAC regular season championship.
 The Mustangs upset nationally ranked Hastings 1-0 during the regular season to hand the three-time reigning GPAC champion Broncos their first regular season league setback since the 2009 season.